HomelessSandwich/RetailAnalysis/README.md

 ## Usage

-In order to run the Jupyter Notebook file, please run the following command and open `Online Retail EDA & Modelling.ipynb`.
-To install Jupyter Lab:
+In order to run the Jupyter Notebook file, run the following command and open `Online Retail EDA & Modelling.ipynb`.
 ```bash
 jupyter lab
 ```